 Compliance Testing USP 797

-Compliance Testing USP 797 – Sterile compounding procedures require clean facilities and compliance testing USP 797 to meet standards and specific training for operators, air quality evaluations, and a sound knowledge of sterilization and stability principles.
-The risk of contaminating a compounded sterile product is highly dependent on proper hand hygiene and garbing practices, compounding personnel aseptic technique, and the presence of surface contamination.
-Compliance Testing USP 797 provides guidelines, procedures and compliance requirements for compounding sterile preparations.
-The USP 797 sampling program and visual audit that Healthy Building Science provides is designed to evaluate the competency of work practices in accordance with the standard.
+Compliance Testing USP 797 – Sterile compounding procedures require clean facilities and compliance testing according to USP 797 standards, specific training for operators, air quality evaluations, and a firm knowledge of sterilization and stability principles.
+The risk of contaminating a compounded sterile product depends on proper hand hygiene and garbing practices, compounding personnel aseptic technique, and the presence of surface contamination.
+Compliance Testing USP 797 provides guidelines, procedures and compliance requirements for compounding sterile preparations (CSP).
+The USP 797 sampling program and visual audit that Healthy Building Science provides is designed to evaluate the competency of work practices in accordance with the USP 797 regulations.

 Compliance Testing USP 797 – Requirements